saurabhsaini-dev/Internship/zoomclient/Readme.md

 This package contains two functions

-1. ```func NewClient(host, clientid, clientsecret *string) (*Client, error)``` This function will create new Client and will get Token for that client.
+1. ```func NewClient(host, clientid, clientsecret *string) (*Client, error)```
+    <br>This function will create new Client and will get Token for that client.
 2. ```func (c *Client) doRequest(req *http.Request) ([]byte, error)```
-    This function will send request to the endpoint for Client
+    <br>This function will send request to the endpoint for Client